-- May 2018: Attended the Albacore working group workshop - January 2019: data preparation for benchmark stock assessment for Swordfish in the western and central north Pacific Ocean - March 2019: Attended the Pacific bluefin working group workshop
+- May 2018: Attended the Albacore working group workshop - January 2019: data preparation for benchmark stock assessment for Swordfish in the western and central north Pacific Ocean - February 2020: submitted a working paper for the Billfish working group - March 2020: Attended the virtual Pacific bluefin working group workshop.
+New benchmark assessment developed. - August/September 2020: Attended the virtual Albacore working group workshop about the progress on Management Strategy Evaluation